gabrielsotomay/JazzAI/LiteratureReview.md

 - Dataset of chord progressions for jazz music generation
 ### [symbolic-jazz-standards](https://huggingface.co/datasets/jspr/symbolic-jazz-standards)
 - 10,000 minutes of audio from ~200 public-domain well-known songs
+- Separated into component stems using Demucs in 4-stem mode to vocals, bass, drums, and other
+- Fed through "a proprietary polyphonic music transcription model" to obtain the stems' corresponding symbolic domain representations
 -
 ## References